-Marley Kong (she/her) is an interdisciplinary artist based in Coquitlam, a suburb outside of Vancouver, and has exhibited in Beijing and Taipei.
+孔鳴 Marley Kong (she/her) is an interdisciplinary artist based in Coquitlam, BC situated on the traditional, ancestral, and unceded territory of the kʷikʷəƛ̓əm (Kwikwetlem) Nation, and has exhibited in Beijing and Taipei.
 Born in Shandong, China as a 74th generation descendant of Confucius, she received traditional training in Chinese calligraphy starting at the age of seven.
-She holds a BFA from Jiangsu Normal University and an MFA from the Chinese National Academy of Arts in Beijing.
+Kong holds a BFA from Jiangsu Normal University and an MFA from the Chinese National Academy of Arts in Beijing.

-Working in mixed-media and her materials have included found objects and historical photographs.
+Working in mixed-media, her materials have included found objects and historical photographs.
 Influenced by her training in calligraphy, her works emphasize tactility, flow, and gestural marks.
-In themes and narratives, her art is driven by her immigrant experience and exposure to cultural diversity, and thereby explores shifting cultural identities and memories through semiotics and conceptualism, addressing the tensions and contradictions within these themes.
+In themes and narratives, Kong’s art is driven by her immigrant experience and exposure to cultural diversity, and thereby explores shifting cultural identities and memories through semiotics and conceptualism, addressing the tensions and contradictions within these themes.

 Temple of Confucius by Ernst Boerschmann, 1907.
 Public Domain.